If you are a new student to LLCC, visit our Earning a Credit Degree or Certificate page first to learn more about these general steps to enrollment.

 - Demonstrate placement out of MAT 092 OR MAT 097.

-- Cumulative GPA of 2.5 or better for all previous college courses or high school GPA of 2.5 (on a 4-point scale).
+- Have a cumulative GPA of 2.5 or better for all previous college courses or high school GPA of 2.5 (on a 4-point scale).
 High school GPA will be considered until the student has completed nine hours of program specific courses.

-- Completion of one year of high school science or biology or college equivalent with a minimum grade of “C.”
+- Complete one year of high school science or biology or college equivalent with a minimum grade of “C.”

-- Official transcripts from all colleges ever attended evaluated by LLCC Admission/Records/Registration.
+- Have official transcripts from all colleges ever attended evaluated by LLCC Admission/Records/Registration.
 Students who neglect to do this, or delay doing this, may jeopardize their ability to apply to, be accepted to, or remain enrolled in a health professions program at LLCC.